 The School selects Prefects in recognition of good and responsible behaviour.
-They assist the School in promoting and setting an example of good behaviour at all times.
+They assist the School in always promoting and setting an example of good behaviour.
 They should set the standard by which other pupils measure themselves and play a crucial role in ensuring that the ethos of the School carries across to all areas of school life.